m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 * Header (`SIDX`, Type: `char[4]`)

+    The block magic.

 * Name (Type: `uint32_t`)

     This secondary index identifier.
 As we parse the XML data, we assign an identifier to each secondary index.
-This is that identifier referencing the second index in the Table Schema.
+This is that identifier referencing the second index definition found in the Table Schema.

 * Number of Rows (`uint64_t`)